 Failures have been reported of spot-welded, multi-segment v-band couplings, installed at the tailpipe to the turbocharger exhaust housing flange.
 Over the years, this has resulted in a significant number of incidents and accidents (fatal and non-fatal) on both aeroplanes and helicopters.
-To address this safety subject, EASA issued AD 2016-0203 for Diamond DA40 aeroplanes, while the FAA has issued multiple ADs (listed in Appendix 2 of this AD) for specific type designs, as well as several Special Airworthiness Information Bulletin (SAIB).
+To address this safety subject, the FAA has issued multiple ADs (listed in Appendix 2 of this AD) for specific type designs, as well as several Special Airworthiness Information Bulletins (SAIB).